AlexeyProvorov/The-world-as-a-knitting-needle/From the student's point of view.md

 - Necessity to ensure a fun and stable position in the future
 - Feel important and in demand
 - Keep communication with peers
-- My role should be consistant with
+- My role should be consistent with goals, values, interests
 -

 ## Middle